syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### searchSettings.key `string`
 {:#members:searchsettings-key}
-Gets or Sets a search key word for searching the tree grid content
+Gets or Sets a key word for searching the tree grid content.

 #### Default Value